-A national three-source capture-recapture (CRC) study to provide statistically valid estimates of the prevalence of opioid drug use in the national population was commissioned by the National Advisory Committee on Drugs and Alcohol and undertaken in 2001 (Kelly, et al. 2003) and again in 2006 (Kelly, et al. 2009).
+A national three-source capture-recapture (CRC) study to provide statistically valid estimates of the prevalence of opioid drug use in the national population was commissioned by the National Advisory Committee on Drugs and Alcohol and undertaken in 2001 (Kelly et al. 2003) and again in 2006 (Kelly et al. 2009).
 The three data sources used were the Central Treatment List (CLT) (of clients on methadone), the Hospital In-Patient Enquiry (HIPE) scheme, and Garda Síochána PULSE (Police Using Leading Systems Effectively) data.
-A third study using the CRC method was published in 2017 (Hay, et al. 2017).
-In 2020, the Health Research Board (HRB) awarded a contract to the School of Public Health, University College Cork to conduct a fourth study on the prevalence of opioid use in Ireland for the years 2015-2019 and results will be published in the 2022 National Report.
+A third study using the CRC method was published in 2017 (Hay et al. 2017) (Irish National Focal Point to the European Monitoring Centre for Drugs and Drug Addiction 2018b).
+In 2020, the Health Research Board (HRB) awarded a contract to the School of Public Health, University College Cork to conduct a fourth study on the prevalence of opioid use in Ireland for the years 2015-2019.
+The methodology and main findings from this study are discussed below.